othree/coffee-check.vim/README.markdown

     au BufRead,BufNewFile *.coffee set ft=coffee

+## Usage

+To disable error line sign, add this line to your ~/.vimrc file:

+    let g:coffeeCheckSignErrorLine = 0

+To enable error highlighting altogether add this line to your ~/.vimrc file:

+    let g:coffeeCheckHighlightErrorLine = 1

 ## Important (Known Issues)

 * Only one error appears in every check, if you have several error in your script, you will have to fix one by one.